-If an initial evaluation completed by June 30 in the manner above indicates that the student will need Extended School Year (ESY) services during the summer the evaluation is completed, the ARD committee will meet as promptly as possible to consider eligibility and ESY services.20
+If an initial evaluation completed by June 30 in the manner above indicates that the student will need Extended School Year (ESY) services during the summer the evaluation is completed, the ARD committee will meet as promptly as possible to consider eligibility and ESY services.
+21 Otherwise, the student's ARD committee will meet no later than 15 days after the start of the following school year to consider the evaluation and the student's eligibility for special education and related services.

-If a student was in the process of being evaluated for special education eligibility by another school Brazos ISD in Texas and enrolls in the Brazos ISD prior to the completion of the student's evaluation, the Brazos ISD will coordinate with the previous school Brazos ISD as necessary and as expeditiously as possible to ensure a prompt completion of the evaluation.
-21

-The 45 school day timeline and its exceptions do not apply if the Brazos ISD is making sufficient progress to ensure a prompt completion of the evaluation, and the student's parent or guardian and the Brazos ISD agree to a specific time by which the evaluation will be completed.
 22

+If a student was in the process of being evaluated for special education eligibility by another school district in Texas and enrolls in the District prior to the completion of the student's evaluation, the District will coordinate with the previous school district as necessary and as expeditiously as possible to ensure a prompt completion of the evaluation.
+23

+The 45-school day timeline and its exceptions do not apply if the District is making sufficient progress to ensure a prompt completion of the evaluation, and the student's parent or guardian and the District agree to a specific time by which the evaluation will be completed.
+24

-The Brazos ISD will ensure that an IEP is in effect for a student by the student's 3rd birthday.
-If a student's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.23 Please see the Brazos ISD's FAPE Composite Operating Procedure.
+The District will ensure that an IEP is in effect for a student by the student's 3rd birthday.
+If a student's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.25 Please see the District's FAPE Composite Operating Procedure.

-How does the Brazos ISD provide notice of evaluation and seek consent?
+How does the District provide notice of evaluation and seek consent?

-The Brazos ISD's multidisciplinary evaluation team, comprised of personnel qualified to evaluate the student in the areas specified in the referral and/or notice or by [BRAZOS ISD], will prepare a Notice of Proposed Evaluation as described in the Brazos ISD's Evaluation Procedure Operating Procedure.
+The District's multidisciplinary evaluation team, comprised of personnel qualified to evaluate the student in the areas specified in the referral and/or notice or by The Diagnostician will prepare a